AnirudhIV/GEO_auditor/README.md

 - English-language, roughly-standard-HTML sites.
-Heavily JS-rendered SPAs (client-side-only React/Vue with no server-rendered content) will show as having thin content, because we don't run a headless browser — this is a real product decision, not a bug: most AI retrieval bots also don't execute JavaScript, so a JS-only page genuinely *is* less visible to them, and the finding is accurate even though the root cause (needs SSR) isn't
+Heavily JS-rendered SPAs (client-side-only React/Vue with no server-rendered content) will show as having thin content, because I don't run a headless browser — this is a real product decision, not a bug: most AI retrieval bots also don't execute JavaScript, so a JS-only page genuinely *is* less visible to them, and the finding is accurate even though the root cause (needs SSR) isn't